-The Home app has quite a few odds and ends that we are just now discovering.
+The Home app has quite a few odds and ends that don't impact the overall experience but are still worth noting.
 One of which is a larger Alarm overview when diving into HomePod settings.
 Another is that the talk button for camera live views is larger and more prominent, showing as a large yellow button right underneath the view in portrait mode.

 We may earn a commission for purchases using our links.
 Learn more.

 The foldable iPhone just got closer thanks to a self-healing screen patent

 We've wanted a foldable iPhone since before the likes of Samsung started doing it.
 A new Apple patent might mean that's closer to reality than ever.

 SignEasy's big iOS 14 update includes Scribble support, widgets, App Clips